UdayanSinha/oracle/containers/podman.md

 ## Useful Podman Commands

-### List currently running containers:
+### List currently running containers

 ```console
 $ podman container list
 $ podman ps
 ```

-### List containers currently running or previously run:
+### List containers currently running or previously run

 ```console
 $ podman ps -a
 ```

-### To clean up previously-run container history:
+### To clean up previously-run container history

 ```console
 $ podman container prune -f
 ```

-### List images:
+### List images

 ```console
 $ podman images
 ```

-### Run a command on a running container instance:
+### Run a command on a running container instance

 ```console
 $ podman exec -it <container-id> <command>
 $ podman exec -it c253d46d79f1 /bin/sh    # example of invoking a shell on a running container
 ```

-### Save a container image locally:
+### Save a container image locally

 ```console
 $ podman image save <image-repo>:<tag> > /path/to/saved/image
 ```

-### Save a container image locally in OCI Image Specification Format:
+### Save a container image locally in OCI Image Specification Format

 ```console
 $ podman save --format oci-archive -o /path/to/image.tar <image-repo:tag>
 ```

-### Load a locally-saved image:
+### Load a locally-saved image

 ```console
 $ podman load -i /path/to/saved/image
 ```

-### To run a container image directly with an OCI run-time:
+### To run a container image directly with an OCI run-time

-1. Save the image as a tarball:
+1. Save the image as a tarball.

     ```console
     $ podman export $(podman create <container-repo>:<tag>) > /path/to/image/archive.tar
     ```

-2. Create the directory structure for an OCI bundle:
+2. Create the directory structure for an OCI bundle.

     ```console
     $ mkdir -p /path/to/image/bundle/rootfs
     ```

-3. Unpack the tarball into the bundle:
+3. Unpack the tarball into the bundle.

     ```console
     $ tar -C /path/to/image/bundle/rootfs -xvf /path/to/image/archive.tar
     ```

-4. Prepare the OCI container specification for the bundle:
+4. Prepare the OCI container specification for the bundle.

     ```console
     $ crun spec -b /path/to/image/bundle    # this is a template, modify if needed
     ```

-5. Run the OCI bundle in a container:
+5. Run the OCI bundle in a container.

     ```console
     $ crun run --bundle=/path/to/image/bundle <container-name>